tiny-pilot/tinypilot/README.md

 You can increase the lifetime of your microSD card and reduce the risk of filesystem corruption from unplanned shutdowns by enabling read-only mode on your Pi.

+As the name implies, the read-only filesystem makes it so that no writes to the filesystem persist across reboots.
+To perform system updates or make permanent changes to your TinyPilot, you'll need to disable the read-only filesystem.

 To enable read-only mode / overlay filesystem:

 1. `sudo raspi-config`